Pamela Kola

-Pamela Kola is a Kenyan writer who is best known for her children's books about East African myths, legends, and fables.
+Pamela Kola (1943 – 24 November 2025) was a Kenyan writer who is best known for her children's books about East African myths, legends, and fables.

-Biography
+Life and career

-Born in Kenya, Kola attended the University of Leeds, receiving a degree in Education.
-Kola ran a nursery in Nairobi.
+Born in Ng'iya Township, Kola attended the University of Leeds, receiving a degree in Education.
+She ran a nursery in Nairobi.
 She collaborated with the East African Publishing House in the 1960s to produce a line of children's books.

+Death

+Kola died on 24 November 2025, at the age of 82.